ahwilms/terraform-example-foundation/5-app-infra/README.md

 ## Purpose

-The purpose of this step is to deploy a simple [Compute Engine](https://cloud.google.com/compute/) instance in one of the business unit projects using the infra pipeline set up in 4-projects.
+The purpose of this step is to deploy a [Compute Engine](https://cloud.google.com/compute/) instance in one of the business unit projects using the infra pipeline set up in 4-projects.
 The infra pipeline is created in step `4-projects` within the shared env and has a [Cloud Build](https://cloud.google.com/build/docs) pipeline configured to manage infrastructure within projects.

-There is also a [Source Repository](https://cloud.google.com/source-repositories) configured with build triggers similar to the [CI/CD Pipeline](https://github.com/terraform-google-modules/terraform-example-foundation#0-bootstrap) setup in `0-bootstrap`.
+There is also a [Cloud Source Repositories](https://cloud.google.com/source-repositories) configured with build triggers that are similar to the [CI/CD pipeline](https://github.com/terraform-google-modules/terraform-example-foundation#0-bootstrap) setup in `0-bootstrap`.
 This Compute Engine instance is created using the base network from step `3-networks` and is used to access private services.

 ## Prerequisites